cucumber-attic/gherkin/README.md

 [![Build Status](https://travis-ci.org/cucumber/gherkin3.png)](https://travis-ci.org/cucumber/gherkin3)

-Gherkin 3 is a parser and compiler for the Gherkin language, used by [Cucumber](https://cukes.info) to parse `.feature` files.
+Gherkin 3 is a parser and compiler for the Gherkin language.

+It is intended to replace [Gherkin 2](https://github.com/cucumber/gherkin) and be used by all [Cucumber](https://cukes.info) implementations to parse `.feature` files.

 Gherkin 3 is currently implemented for the following platforms: